These 9 Silent Immune Triggers Could Make You Sick

 Your habits could leave you vulnerable to disease.
 Here are the ones to avoid.

-You don’t get enough sleepiStock/TARIK KIZILKAYA
+You don’t get enough sleep

-While you’re asleep, your body ramps up the part of your immune system that learns the best ways to attack new bacteria, viruses, and other triggers.
+istock/TARIK-KIZILKAYAWhile you’re asleep, your body ramps up the part of your immune system that learns the best ways to attack new bacteria, viruses, and other triggers.
 If you aren’t getting enough sleep, though, your body doesn’t have the chance to fight diseases as effectively, according to a study in European physiology journal Pflugers Archiv.
 Just six days of restricted sleep could prevent your body from using a vaccination effectively, and other studies have shown lack of sleep makes it harder to kick a cold.
 Aim for seven or eight hours a night to keep your immune system at its prime.
 Here, sleep doctors debunk sleep myths you still believe.

-You sit all dayiStock/shapecharge
+You sit all day

-You feel lonelyiStock/michaeljung
+You feel lonely

 Content continues below ad

-You’re ALWAYS stressediStock/Wavebreakmedia
+You’re ALWAYS stressed

-You eat the wrong fatsiStoclk/NoDerog
+You eat the wrong fats

-You take antibiotics at the first sign of a sore throatiStock/Sezeryadigar
+You take antibiotics at the first sign of a sore throat

 Content continues below ad

-Your partner’s immune system is lousyiStock/Vakidzasi
+Your partner’s immune system is lousy

-You drink—a lotiStock/tomorca
+You drink—a lot

-You’re overweightiStock/nensuria
+You’re overweight

 Content continues below ad